Aisha Abimbola: Career

 Abimbola started her journey into the movie industry with Wale Adenuga Production.
 She walked up to director Antar Laniyan and asked him for a role.
 Fortunately for her, the director was waiting for one of the casts and the role was given to her.
 This was like manna sent down from heaven.
 She did her best in that role which eventually landed her into more roles.
 However, a role in the movie Omoge Campus by Bola Igida turned everything around for her.
 This movie placed her on the stardom of talented actresses in 2001.
 She easily and talentedly interpreted her roles in indigenous and non-indigenous productions swaying her fans with her skills.
 At a point in her career, she ventured into movie production with her debut on a movie titled T’omi T’eje in 2016.
-This was presented in Atlanta and the music was performance by King Rokan.
+This was presented in Atlanta and the music was performed by King Rokan.